 Outbrain & Taboola

-Have content you want to promote across websites, blogs and publications?
+Have content you want to promote across websites, blogs, and publications?
 Outbrain and Taboola allow you to create an audience of those who visited your website but then may consume content in other places.

 Turbo Charge Your Site Retargeting

-Getting your retargeting set up correctly is great, but if you really want your campaigns to deliver awesome results, you have to get inside the head of your target audiences and feed the beast like the racing turtle below.
+Getting your retargeting set up correctly is great, but if you really want your campaigns to deliver awesome results, you have to get inside the heads of your target audiences and feed the beast like the racing turtle below.

 Every potential customer is on a buyer journey, and every buyer journey is different.
 If you want to use retargeting to lead potential customers to the point where they are ready to buy, you need to craft marketing messages that match where your customers currently are—not just where you think they are.